Incentive Contract: Meaning

 - Due to incentives, there is a high risk of disputes between contractor and client.

 - Such a contract requires a lot of written work and data compilation at the level of the contractor to claim reimbursement and incentives too.
-Various communications between the parties also need to be stored and referred while submission of final bills and payments.
+Various communications between the parties also need to be stored and referred to while submission of final bills and payments.

 - This project is unsuitable if the scope of the project is unclear.